djoodi/YelpCamp/README.md

 A front end web project where users can search for, review, and list 'fake' campsites.

 Technologies used:
-HTML/CSS/JavaScript
+- HTML/CSS/JavaScript
-Node
+- Node
-Express
+- Express
-Passport
+- Passport
-MongoDB
+- MongoDB
-EJS
+- EJS
+- Bootstrap